ao140505/ao140505.github.io/_posts/2014-11-05-rename-a-file-without-leaving-vim.md

 ---
 layout: post
-title: Rename a File Without Leaving Vim
+title: Rename a file without leaving Vim
 date: 2014-11-05
-comments: true
+comments: false
 keywords: "vim, rename file"
 description: "how to rename the current file in vim"
 ---

 Renaming files when you are coding can be a time consuming and annoying chore.
+You just want to get it over with quickly so that you can get back to your real work.

-This is I used to do it:
+This is how I used to do it:

 ```
 1. suspend vim to get to the terminal